Easy Ways to Use Video to Engage Members

 - Length: Remember to always keep your video messages under two minutes.
 33% of viewers will stop watching a video after 30 seconds, 45% by one minute, and 60% by two minutes.

-- Non-Dues Revenue: Offer sponsorship and advertising opportunities for videos when appropriate.
-This gives your members/vendors valuable branding time in front of their customers and provides non-dues revenue for your organization.
+- Non-Dues Revenue: Offer chamber sponsorship and advertising opportunities for videos when appropriate.
+This gives your membership/vendors valuable branding time in front of their customers and provides non-dues revenue for your chamber.

-By 2019, global consumer internet video traffic will account for 80% of all consumer internet traffic.
+By the end of 2019, global consumer internet video traffic will account for 80% of all consumer internet traffic.
 Is your chamber effectively leveraging this simple tactic to engage with members?